 Why Do Wisdom Teeth Need to Be Extracted?

 Pain is one of the main reasons that people have wisdom teeth extracted.
-When the wisdom teeth get trapped in the jaw or in the gums, they become impacted.
+When the back teeth get trapped in the jaw or in the gums, they become impacted.
 This causes severe pain, sometimes making it difficult to eat normally.
-Teeth crowding is another big reason for wisdom teeth extraction.
+Teeth crowding is another big reason for this type of extraction.
 The wisdom teeth are the last teeth at the back of the mouth, and there sometimes just is not enough room for them to grow in without putting pressure on the other teeth.
-The continuous pressure from the wisdom teeth growing in can compromise the root structure of the other molars and may eventually cause all of the teeth to shift out of alignment.
-If a person is having pain or teeth alignment problems, it is usually best to have the wisdom teeth extracted before they can do even more damage to the other healthy teeth.
+The continuous pressure from them growing in can compromise the root structure of the other molars and may eventually cause all of the teeth to shift out of alignment.
+If a person is having pain or teeth alignment problems, it is usually best to have those back teeth extracted before they can do even more damage to the other healthy teeth.
 We use conscious IV sedation to make sure everyone is comfortable.